Nine ways to improve your university course pages

 In short, that means weeding out any dry, sector speak that’s going to detract from your narrative, stripping away material that’s too detailed or internally focused, and presenting your messages in the most logical flow.
 (Always bringing it back to ‘what’s in it for students’, of course.)

 Does your university or college have a defined tone of voice?
 If so, this is the moment to refer to the guidelines, to make sure what you’re writing fits with those.
-Or if that kind of document doesn’t exist, set the tone you want to achieve (‘clear, accessible, engaging’ for example) – and apply that consistently across all your entries (so they all sound like they’re coming from the same place).
+Or if that kind of document doesn’t exist, set the tone you want to achieve (‘clear, accessible, engaging’ for example) – and apply that consistently across all your pages (so they all sound like they’re coming from the same place).

-5. Address readers as you
+4. Address readers as you

 When it comes to it, good copy is all about connection.
 You want your words to resonate with the person reading them.
 And one of the simplest ways to do that is to talk to your reader directly (by using the word ‘you’ – a lot).